 Poultry may carry bacteria such as Salmonella that can contaminate the inside of eggs before the shells are formed.
 Eggs can also become contaminated from the droppings of poultry through the laying process or from the environment (e.g., contaminated poultry feed or bedding).

-Raw oysters can be contaminated with a variety of foodborne pathogens such as E. coli, norovirus and Vibrio vulnificus.
+Raw shellfish can be contaminated with a variety of foodborne pathogens such as E. coli, norovirus and Vibrio vulnificus.
 Eating raw oysters and certain other undercooked shellfish, such as clams and mussels, can put you at risk for infections.
 Likewise, shellfish can become contaminated by toxin-producing algae because of red tide (algal bloom) events – and should not be consumed.

 Once rice or pasta is cooked and begins to cool, toxins are formed by a bacteria called Bacillus cereus – which can cause foodborne illness.
 Inflicted people can suffer from diarrhea and/or from nausea and vomiting.
 Death has occurred in some very rare cases.